Quantized Transport of $\nu = 2/3$ Fractional Quantum Hall Edge with Disordered Superconducting Proximity: Vertex operators

-which gives the interaction parameter at the SC$_N$ fixed point, i.e., Eq. \eqref{eq: g_N simple expression} in the main text.
+which gives the interaction parameter at the SC$_N$ fixed point stated in the main text.
 This explains why the SC$_N$ fixed points are equally spaced in the scale of $\ln g$, as shown in Fig. \ref{fig:scaledim}.